-If you are reporting complaints related to accreditation or student complaints of program integrity, please see those section of the Student Catalog or Accreditation and Compliance page at PNWU.edu.

-The form is not for appealing grades, accommodation decisions, dismissal, etc. Please see the applicable Student Handbook for those procedures.
+Please visit the Office of Compliance, Ethics, and Integrity Services (CEIS) page at PNWU.edu to access the report form and for more information, or contact CEIS directly at compliance-ethics@pnwu.edu.
+The Reporting Suspected Wrongful Conduct form is not for appealing grades, accommodation decisions, dismissal, etc. Please see the applicable Student Handbook for those procedures.